dbtedman/estoolbox/CONTRIBUTING.md

 Based on the [NPM Publishing Guide](https://docs.npmjs.com/getting-started/publishing-npm-packages), after updating the current version, run the following command:

 ```
-npm publish
+yarn publish
 ```

-See [npm-developers](https://docs.npmjs.com/misc/developers) for a comprehensive developer guide to NPM.
+See [Publishing a Package](https://yarnpkg.com/lang/en/docs/publishing-a-package/) for more information.